 Illinois’ Office of Student Financial Aid begins sending award letters in March.

-The freshman engineering scholarships have varying criteria that may include residency requirements, GPA minimums (example 3.0 or greater), specific major, or financial need.
+The first-year engineering scholarships have varying criteria that may include residency requirements, GPA minimums (example 3.0 or greater), specific major, or financial need.
 The size of freshman engineering scholarships varies from $3,000 to $15,000.
 Many are renewable for up to four years.
 Do know that the total amount available to you is limited to cost of attendance, so scholarship amounts may be reduced if the aggregate is greater than the cost of attendance.

-Merit-Based Scholarships for Freshmen
+Merit-Based Scholarships for First-year Students

 Awarding scholarships is based on a complete review of your application, including:

 - Rigor of high school classes